How to Deploy Next.js Application in Linux Ubuntu Server and Connect to Your Custom Domain

 Step 6: Start the Next.js App (Production)

-For production, use npm start
+For production, use npm start or yarn start:

 npm start